IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 ### Section 2

-Participants in the Cardano Community who own ada are entitled to access and participate in the on-chain decision-making processes of the Cardano Blockchain ecosystem,including

-voting and taking part in on-chain governance actions regarding the Cardano Blockchain.
+Participants in the Cardano Community who own ada are entitled to access and participate in the on-chain decision-making processes of the Cardano Blockchain ecosystem, including voting and taking part in on-chain governance actions regarding the Cardano Blockchain.

 ### Section 3